idan441/terraform-ansible-aws-TED-application/README.md

-# running TED application on Amazon cloud - using Terraform and Ansible
+# running TED application on Amazon cloud - using Terraform and Ansible - an easy step by step with full explanations example

 This example, will show how to use two new brand technologies - Terraform and Ansible.
 Both technologies are new and well-adapted in the Hi-Tech industry, mainly by DevOps roles.
 This example will teach you the fundemental basics of both these technologies.
 Also, I will be explaining some interesting concepts of networking and using Amazon Web Services (AWS) which is an important cloud provider at the industry.